iankit3/webOWASM/index.md

 Considering the time it was designed it was quite sufficient and fast.
 But in this modern era, Web Applications are doing a lot of complex and intensive tasks such as Video Editing, 3D Graphics and even Video Games.
 This requires the applications to be fast and responsive to keep the experience smooth.

 ## Lets make it fast
-Though JavaScript is slower than most of the general purpose languages, there are ways to improve the performance of web applications.
-There are many aspects to it, you won't get deeper into this.
+Though JavaScript is slower than most of the general purpose languages, there are ways to improve the performance of web applications to get most out of it.
+There are many aspects to it, we won't get deeper into this.
-But below are some general considerations for a performant Webapp.
+But below are some general considerations for a performant WebApp.
  * Optimiziing size and content efficiency using minification and caching.
  * Using [Service Workers](https://developers.google.com/web/fundamentals/primers/service-workers)
  * PWA using [PRPL](https://developers.google.com/web/fundamentals/performance/prpl-pattern#the_prpl_pattern)